techatspree/chameRIA/tutorial/hello-world/hello-tutorial/tutorial.md

 Accessing services using JSON-RPC
 ---------------------------------

-Obviously creating an endpoint for every service you want to access in the UI is not what you want to do.
+Obviously, creating an endpoint for every service you want to access in the UI is not what you want to do.
 ChameRIA comes with OW2 Chameleon Rose, a mechanism to expose OSGi services remotely.
-Especially, Rose supports JSON-RPC, which is really easy to consume in JavaScript.
+Of particular interest is that Rose supports JSON-RPC, which is really easy to consume in JavaScript.

 In the _deploy_ folder of the distribution, look at the _rose-conf.json_ file: